Nanjing Massacre: Evidence collection

 especially offenses against prisoners of war.

 According to Yang Daqing, professor of History and International Affairs at George Washington University:

 While it is standard practice for governments to destroy evidence in times of defeat, in the two weeks before the Allies arrived in Japan, various Japanese agencies—the military in particular—systematically destroyed sensitive documents to a degree perhaps unprecedented in history.
 Estimates of the impact of the destruction vary.
 Tanaka Hiromi, a professor at Japan's National Defense Academy who has conducted extensive research into remaining Imperial Japanese Army and Navy documents in Japan and overseas, claims that less than 0.1 percent of the material ordered for destruction survived.

 In 2003, the director of Japan's Military History Archives of the National Institute for Defense Studies said that as much as 70 percent of Japan's wartime records were destroyed.

 During his time in China, Bernhard Arp Sindberg, an amateur photographer and friend to several foreign journalists, always had his camera with him, taking graphic photos of the civilian massacres and extensive destruction.
 Sindberg smuggled the unprocessed film out of China with the help of his company and had entrusted the development of the film to his colleagues.
 After the war, he retrieved his photos, producing one of the few photographic records documenting the Nanjing massacre.

-Ono Kenji, a chemical worker in Japan, procured a collection of wartime diaries from Japanese veterans who fought in the Battle of Nanking in 1937.
+Ono Kenji, a chemical worker in Japan, procured a collection of wartime diaries from Japanese veterans who fought in the Battle of Nanjing in 1937.
 In 1994, nearly 20 diaries in his collection were published, which became an important source of evidence for the massacre.
 Official war journals and diaries were also published by Kaikosha, an organization of retired Japanese military veterans.